Healthy You - Every Day

 In 2021, the U.S. Preventive Services Task Force brought the recommended age for colon cancer screenings down from age 50 to 45, based on new data.

-“We think the increase is associated with eating processed food, refined sugars, processed or red meat, not enough fiber, heavy alcohol consumption and long-term smoking as well as higher bodyweight,” says Dr. Mani.
+“We think the increase is associated with eating processed food, refined sugars, processed or red meat, not enough fiber, heavy alcohol consumption and long-term smoking as well as higher bodyweight,” says Dr. Khalil.
 “There are also theories about improper use of antibiotics, which alters gut bacteria.”

 Colonoscopy is the gold standard